William Ruto: Presidency

 On 13 September 2022 he was inaugurated at Moi International Sports Centre, Kasarani, in a ceremony presided over by Chief Justice Martha Koome, and attended by over 20 heads of state and government.
 The inauguration day was declared a public holiday.
-Attendance was very high, with groups of the general public clashing with security officials when trying to enter the stadium; however, the event continued peacefully.
+Attendance was huge, with groups of the general public clashing with security officials when trying to enter the stadium; however, the event continued peacefully.
 Following his inauguration he officially began his term as President of Kenya.

 After taking office Ruto pledged to address climate change and end the use of fossil fuels in Kenya's electricity production by 2030.

 On 18 September 2022 President Ruto made his first foreign trip as head of state to the United Kingdom, during which he attended the state funeral of the late Queen Elizabeth II on 19 September 2022 at Westminster Abbey in London.

 Two days later, on 21 September 2022, President Ruto made his debut address as head of state to the United Nations General Assembly (UNGA) in New York.
 He nodded to President Biden's "Build Back Better" domestic plan, proposing a global effort toward "building back better from the bottom upward."
 The goal, he said, should be "including the marginalized, working majority in the economic mainstream."
 Other themes he addressed were the expansion of the representation of Africa on the U.N.
 Security Council, increased investment in the African continent, "moving Africa from aid to investment", tapping "the ever-bustling" human capital for economic prosperity and a concerted effort towards tackling climate change in the world.

 In September 2022, he said that the Horn of Africa was experiencing its worst drought in 40 years, adding that "3.1 million people are facing severe drought" in Kenya alone.

 Asked about the ongoing Tigray War in northern Ethiopia between government forces and Tigray rebels, Ruto said that "whatever happens in Ethiopia gets to Kenya".

 Speaking about the Somali Civil War, he said that "Kenyan troops will come back home as soon as we're done with the assignment that we have in Somalia."

 In November 2022 Ruto's government launched the Hustler Fund, a loan program to grant immediate loans to Kenyan citizens.